HemanB/locality/README.md

 As usual, use git to fork and clone, then add, commit, and push your modified `sumarray3dnew.c`.

-Answer the questions on gradescope about these programs.
+There is no submit button on gradescope for this lab.
+Instead, answer the questions on gradescope about these programs.